Description of the HTTP API

 {

-"object": string, //File system object that contains the threat
+"object": string, //File system object containing the threat

-"size": number, //Size (in bytes) of the file that contains the threat
+"size": number, //Size (in bytes) of the file containing the threat

-"virus": VirusInfo[], //List of details about the found
+"virus": VirusInfo[], //List of details about the detectedthreats

-*"error": string, //An error message
+*"error": string, //Error message

 }

-Asterisk-marked parameter is optional.
+The parameter marked with * is optional.

 The virus field is an array of VirusInfo objects containing information about all detected threats.
 The error field is only present if an error has occurred.

-3) FileStat is an object that contains file statistics:
+3)FileStat is an object containing file statistics:

 {

-"dev": number, //Device containing the file
+"dev": number, //Device

 *"rsrc_size": number, //